 Also see HSI Help.

-Files that are deleted from or overwritten on HPSS cannot be recovered.
-To avoid inadvertent data loss, carefully review the section below on Special HSI commands.
+Files that are deleted from or overwritten in HPSS cannot be recovered.
+To avoid inadvertent data loss, carefully review the Cautions section below.

-HPSS is shared by a large number of users, and there are individual and global limits on file actions that can be executed concurrently.
+HPSS is shared by a large number of users, and there are individual and global limits to the number of file actions that can be executed concurrently.
 See Use and storage policies for details regarding these limits.